 Bonus system for members of the Company's Management Board 1.
 Step-in criteria Regulatory step-in criteria Performance-related step-in criteria 2.
 Bonus amount Return on Equity (ROE) Cost Income Ratio (CIR) 3.
-Payment 1 Deferral of a portion of the bonus for five years, use of non-cash instruments with a retention period of one year, bonus cap 4.
-Malus/Clawback lus/Clawback Ex-post risk adjustment within a structured and transparent process ("malus/clawbac
+Payment Deferral of a portion of the bonus for five years, use of non-cash instruments with a retention period of one year, bonus cap 4.
+Malus/Clawback and transparent process ("malus/clawback")